madhavlab/imat/paper/paper.md

 # Summary
 Estimating singing melody from polyphonic audio is a fundamental and important task in the field of music information retrieval.
 There are many downstream applications of melody estimation, including music recommendation[(`@mr`)](https://ieeexplore.ieee.org/document/9414458), cover song identification[(`@cvi`)](https://ieeexplore.ieee.org/document/9747630), music generation[(`@mg`)](https://archives.ismir.net/ismir2020/paper/000146.pdf), and voice separation[(`@vs`)](https://ieeexplore.ieee.org/document/7178034).
 In order to achieve high performance in the downstream applications, the estimated melody should be highly accurate.
 There are both signal processing[(`@sp1`)](https://repositori-api.upf.edu/api/core/bitstreams/1864c4d1-2c39-4474-9578-4da95d30f391/content)[(`@sp2`)](https://ieeexplore.ieee.org/document/5431024), and machine learning-based[(`@ml1`)](https://archives.ismir.net/ismir2018/paper/000286.pdf)[(`@ml2`)](https://brianmcfee.net/papers/ismir2017_salience.pdf) algorithms for estimating the melody from the polyphonic audios.
 The drawback of these methods is that the estimated melody may be inaccurate.
 The inaccuracies can be caused by the presence of loud accompaniments, inherent noise in the audio, or model inaccuracies.
 The user must correct the inaccurately estimated melody to make it suitable for downstream applications.
 One way of correcting the melody is by manual annotation, which is time-consuming and labor-intensive, creating a need for more efficient approaches.

 In this work, we have developed IMAT, an interactive tool that uses our previously proposed model-agnostic machine-learning-based algorithm, i.e., active-meta-learning[(`@aml`)](https://ieeexplore.ieee.org/abstract/document/10530096) that combines active-learning[(`@al`)](https://dl.acm.org/doi/pdf/10.1145/3472291) and meta-learning[(`@maml`)](https://proceedings.mlr.press/v70/finn17a/finn17a.pdf) to efficiently annotate the singing melody.
 When audio is given as an input to IMAT, the corresponding spectrogram is calculated and the algorithm uses active learning to identify the low-confidence time frames.
 These frames are available for the user to correct by manual annotation which can be aided by both visual and auditory feedback.
 The algorithm then adapts to these corrections using meta-learning, thus providing a more precise melody annotation of the entire audio.
-This process, referred to as adaptive annotation
+This process, referred to as adaptive annotation, allows users to to perform melody annotation by significantly reducing manual effort compared to traditional approaches.

 # Statement of Need
 Existing annotation tools fall into two main categories: